 ESB submitted an application to An Bord Pleanála in 2018 seeking planning permission to transition West Offaly Power from peat to biomass, a renewable fuel, over a number of years starting in 2020.
 This planning application was rejected by An Bord Pleanála in July 2019.
-Since then, ESB has undertaken a review of the options for both West Offaly Power and Lough Ree Power stations post 2020 in the context of the requirements of the single electricity market (SEM).
-Having considered the key planning, environmental and commercial issues associated with peat and biomass, regrettably there is no viable business model beyond 2020.
+ESB undertook a review of the options for both West Offaly Power and Lough Ree Power stations post 2020 in the context of the requirements of the single electricity market (SEM).
+Having considered the key planning, environmental and commercial issues associated with peat and biomass, there was no viable business model beyond 2020.

-Both stations will close by the end of December 2020.
+Both stations closed at the end of December 2020.

 As a commercial business, ESB is continuously reviewing opportunities for all our sites and assets.
 The two Midland Stations sites are valuable generation sites and as such, ESB is continuing to assess development opportunities for these sites.
 It should be noted prior to any development opportunity taking place and to enable future development, ESB must satisfy our planning requirements to remediate the existing sites.